1. If I want to file a complaint against another student, what do I do?

 Further details about FERPA may be accessed online within the UCO Undergraduate Catalog at http://sites.uco.edu/academic-affairs/files/ug-catalog/ug-generaldegree.pdf

 17. Will my parents be notified if I am found “RESPONSIBLE” for violating a University Policy?

-In efforts to help reduce the increasingly dangerous alcohol consumption incidents, parents are sometimes notified when a student is found to be responsible for a University violation.
+No, not for every incident.
+However, in efforts to help reduce the increasingly dangerous alcohol consumption incidents, parents are regularly notified when a student is found to be responsible for violating a University alcohol and/or drug policy.
 Yet, University of Central Oklahoma encourages students to speak with their parents on their own.

-FERPA allows for Universities to contact the parents of students who are under 21 and found responsible for violating any local, state, and/or federal laws.
+The Family Education Rights and Privacy Act (FERPA) allows for Universities to contact the parents of students, if their student has been found “RESPONSIBLE” for violating any University alcohol or controlled substance policy or any local, state, or federal law and are under the age of twenty-one (21).
 Therefore, parents may be contacted if the aforementioned criterion is met.
 Additionally, parents may be contacted, without consent of the student, if their student’s health, safety, and/or welfare are in clear and present danger.